kennyhei/react-formik-step-wizard/README.md

 - `disablePrevious`: Boolean indicating whether "Previous" button should be disabled.
 This comes from step object.
 - `hideNext`: Boolean indicating whether "Next" button should be hidden.
 This comes from step object.
 - `disableNext`: Boolean indicating whether "Next" button should be disabled.
 This comes from step object.
-- `onClickNext`: Function that validates form.
+- `onClickDisabledNext`: Function that validates form when `disableNext` is `true`.
 Useful ONLY if you want to allow form validation even when "Next" button is disabled.

 Here's an example of simple navigation component: